rshuston/KF-Workshop/README.md

 # KF Workshop

-A workspace to explore various Kalman filtering techniques.
+A MATLAB workspace to explore various Kalman filtering techniques.

 The following filter types are explored:
 - Kalman Filter, Transformed Range and Bearing Measurements